yacosta738/yacosta738.github.io/src/pages/blog/from-linux-to-macos-my-opinion.md

    1. [`exa`](https://the.exa.website/) a **modern substitute for `ls`.**
    2. [`fzf`](https://github.com/junegunn/fzf) is a general-purpose command-line fuzzy searcher.
    3. `fd` is a program to find entries in your file system.
-It is a simple, fast, easy to use alternative to `find`.
+It is a simple, fast, easy-to-use alternative to `find`.
    4. [bat](https://github.com/sharkdp/bat) is an alternative to `cat` that supports syntax highlighting for a large number of programming and markup languages.
    5. `zoxide` is a smarter `cd` command, inspired by `z` and `autojump`.
    6. The [thefuck](https://github.com/nvbn/thefuck) application is great, inspired by a [tweet from @liamosaur](https://twitter.com/liamosaur/status/506975850596536320), which corrects errors in previous console commands.
-   7. `prettyping` is a wrapper around the standard `ping` tool with the goal of making the output more beautiful, more colorful, more compact, and easier to read.
+   7. `prettyping` is a wrapper around the standard `ping` tool to make the output more beautiful, more colorful, more compact, and easier to read.
    8. [`starship`](https://starship.rs/) is a cross-command line.
 The minimal, fast, and customizable command line for any shell!
    9. [`btop`](https://github.com/aristocratos/btop) resource monitor that shows usage and statistics for the processor, memory, disks, network, and processes.[`du-dust`](https://github.com/bootandy/dust) Una versión más intuitiva de du en rust
    10. `sl` Cure your bad habit of typing badly.